 Open Space Parks

-Mission Trails Regional Park - One of the largest urban parks west of the Mississippi, this park has over 5,900 acres of open space providing visitors the chance to participate in a wide variety of hikes and multi-educational programs.
+Mission Trails Regional Park is one of the largest urban parks west of the Mississippi.
+This park has over 5,900 acres of open space providing visitors the chance to participate in a wide variety of hikes and multi-educational programs.
 Mission Trails Regional Park also includes Kumeyaay Campground.

-- Mission Valley Preserve - 52 acres of the San Diego River Park is known as the Mission Valley Preserve and is under the supervision of the Park & Recreation Department's Tri-Canyon Park Rangers.
+Fifty two acres of the San Diego River Park is known as the Mission Valley Preserve, and it is under the supervision of the Park & Recreation Department's Tri-Canyon Park Rangers.

-Black Mountain Open Space Park - This park is comprised of 2,352 acres, has trails for hiking, biking and equestrian use and has over 80 species of birds.
+Black Mountain Open Space park is comprised of 2,352 acres, has trails for hiking, biking and equestrian use and has over 80 species of birds.
 The centerpiece of the park is the 1,554 foot summit of Black Mountain, which provides 360-degree views of the area.

-San Pasqual / Clevenger Canyon Open Space Park - This park offers great hiking and bird watching, including a challenging 1,755-foot summit.
+San Pasqual and Clevenger Canyon Open Space Park offers great hiking and bird watching including a challenging 1,755-foot summit.

-- To report suspected illegal activity including transient encampments, encroachment onto City property, or other maintenance needs, please call (619) 424-0463.
-In an emergency please call 9-1-1.
+To report suspected illegal activity including transient encampments, encroachment onto City property, or other maintenance needs, please call (619) 424-0463.
+For all emergencies, please call 9-1-1.